Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 - Next.js 14.2.4, turbo pack, React 18.
 - Auth.js v5 for App Router, OAuth2 / JWT.
 Default auth provider is Microsoft Entra ID.
 - Entra ID with MS Graph REST API, delegated API permissions.
-- Prisma ORM with SLQLITE (default for quick start) / Azure SQL / Postgres providers.
+- Prisma ORM with SQLITE (default for quick start) / Azure SQL / Postgres providers.
   - Also tested with Drizzle ORM.
 However, it did not support Azure SQL that we used to host our DB.
 - Server-side worker threads (Node.js worker_threads) to support loading optional user images in a non-blocking way.
   - Server Actions have problems in handling multiple simultaneous mutations.